suurjaak/grepros/README.md

-                        (default "**" in colorless output) --wrap-width NUM      character width to wrap message YAML output at, 0 disables (defaults to detected terminal width) --write-option [KEY=VALUE [KEY=VALUE ...]]
+                        (default "**" in colorless output) --wrap-width NUM      character width to wrap message YAML output at, 0 disables (defaults to detected terminal width) --color {auto,always,never}
-                        output options as key=value pairs
-                          commit-interval=NUM      transaction size for Postgres/SQLite output
-                                                   (default 1000, 0 is autocommit)
-                          message-yaml=true|false  whether to populate table field messages.yaml in SQLite output (default true)
-                          nesting=array|all        create tables for nested message types in Postgres/SQLite output,
-                                                   only for arrays if "array"
-                                                   else for any nested types
-                                                   (array fields in parent will be populated with foreign keys instead of messages as JSON) template=/my/path.tpl    custom template to use for HTML output --color {auto,always,never}
                         use color output in console (default "always") --no-meta             do not print source and message metainfo to console